soosap/101/docker.md

 ## Docker Machine

+> $ docker-machine ls

     List all docker machines.
 The default one is the one on your local development laptop.

-> $ docker-machine ls

-    We use this for that.

 > $ docker-machine stop default

-Hello

-`docker-machine start default`

-World

-`docker-machine ip default`
+> $ docker-machine start default

+> $ docker-machine ip default